schyuler/Spelling-Orthography-Update/README.md

 - Importing a small set of manually created sample pairs for our training set
 - Training, tuning and evaluating different machine-learning models.
 (Specifics will be added later)
 - An updated word list, and the results exported as a .CSV file
+- An updated text of the 1908 Chamorro Bible